 12 Nights & 13 Days

 This cruise is perhaps the most ideal introduction to the Brahmaputra and its rich river plans.
-Finish the trip a visit to the Kaziranga National Park, the highlight of any visit to Assam.
+Finish the trip with a visit to the Kaziranga National Park, the highlight of any visit to Assam.
 It also includes the rarely – visited Nameri National Park, a visit to a tea garden, and a trip through the bazaars of Tezpur on cycle rickshaws.

-Kolkata | Guwahati – Kurua | Khirakata | Tullugaon | Tezpur | Nameri National Park | Kaziranga National Park | Jorhat | Guwahati or Tezpur or Jorhat/ Kolkata
+Kolkata | Guwahati – Kurua | Khirakata | Tullugaon | Tezpur | Nameri National Park | Kaziranga National Park | Jorhat | Guwahati or Tezpur or Jorhat/Kolkata

 Howrah Bridge | Victoria Memorial | Kamkhya Temple | Tullugaon | Nameri National Park | Kaziranga National Park